AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 Themes are introduced in AnyChart 7.6, along with new color scheme and changed default settings.
 If you have never used AnyChart 7 before the release version 7.6 you can ignore this section cause it does not affect you.

 If you are already using AnyChart 7.0 to 7.5.1, you may face some conflicts in chart settings after the upgrade.
-These conflicts are not critical, but the visual appearance of ypur charts can change unexpectedly.
+These conflicts are not critical, but the visual appearance of your charts can change unexpectedly.
 There are several solutions for this problem:

-1. use special **anychart.min.js** with the old them as default one (this js can be found in **binaries** folder in the downloaded AnyChart package).
+1. use special **anychart_theme_v6.min.js** with the old theme to your charts as default one (this js file can be found in **binaries** folder in the downloaded AnyChart package).
-2. or you can simply use new **anychart.min.js** and [set old them for your charts](#old_theme) (this is the best way).
+2. or you can simply use new **anychart.min.js** and [set old them for your charts](#old_theme) (this is the recommended way to solve this problem).

-All in all, AnyChart team recommend you to use new AnyChart themes which will be developed further.
+*Note:* AnyChart recommends you to use new AnyChart theme, version 6 style will not be developed further and supported for the new chart types.